3 Ways to Increase Parent EngagementApril 29, 2019

 It’s also incredibly important to do your research.
 One way to do this is by chatting directly with families to gauge what kind of content they want to consume -- what better way than hearing feedback directly from your readers, right?
 Another way is via keyword research.
 We’ll get into the nitty-gritty of this a little more in our upcoming SEO guide, but here’s a quick rundown.
 Keyword research is a great way to see what kinds of phrases are popular amongst the wider community around various topics.
 You can use tools like Google Trends to see how popular a designated keyword is, or generate new ones from a

 Social media is way more than just a platform for sharing your life with the world -- it’s also a great way to create and manage communities.
 Its two-way nature allows enables real time interaction, meaning connecting with parents and students has never been easier, or faster.

 It’s likely that families from your school are already very active on social media, so your task is encouraging them to interact specifically with your school’s pages.
 Here are a few tips for building your social media community:

-- Share unique content.
-Uploading images, videos, quotes and posts that parents may not otherwise see is a surefire way to get them engaging more frequently.
+Uploading unique images, videos, quotes and posts that parents may not otherwise see is a surefire way to get them engaging more frequently.
 Save specific content for social media use to position these platforms as value-adds to parents’ lives.
 Behind the scenes shots in the classroom make for great ‘exclusive content’ -- they’re bound to get parents commenting and reacting, even throughout the work day!

-The Digistorm eduAPP is customisable, so schools can specify the sections within -- everything from newsletters and notes about events to image galleries, sporting information and more. eduAPP also has features designed to save parents time, such as simple money card top-ups, meaning more time can be spent focusing on the things that really matter.
+Some school apps are customisable, so you can specify the sections within -- everything from newsletters and notes about events to image galleries, sporting information and more.
+Apps can also be designed to save parents time, such as allowing them to make simple money card top-ups, meaning more time can be spent focusing on the things that really matter.